asvd/naturalScroll/README.md

 ### Usage

-Using `natural scroll` is very simple.
-Download the [distribution](https://github.com/asvd/naturalScroll/releases/download/v0.2.0/naturalScroll-0.2.0.tar.gz), unpack it and load the `naturalScroll.js` in a preferable way:
+Using of `natural scroll` is very simple.
+Download the [distribution](https://github.com/asvd/naturalScroll/releases/download/v0.2.0/naturalScroll-0.2.0.tar.gz), unpack it and load the `naturalScroll.js` module in a preferable way:

 ```html
 <script src="naturalScroll.js"></script>